binkley/kotlin-rational/README.md

 [![Public Domain](https://img.shields.io/badge/license-Public%20Domain-blue.svg)](http://unlicense.org/)
 [![made with kotlin](https://img.shields.io/badge/made%20with-Kotlin-1f425f.svg)](https://kotlinlang.org/)

-An immutable, infinite-precision `BigRational` and `FiniteBigRational` (ratio, fraction) class for Kotlin.
+An immutable, infinite-precision `FloatingBigRational` and `FixedBigRational` (ratio, fraction) class for Kotlin.

 *DISCLAIMER* This code has not been vetted by a mathematician in the way in which the JDK's `BigDecimal` has been.
 It is a pleasure project, not a reviewed scientific library.

-There are two versions, `BigRational` and `FiniteBigRational`, providing pseudo-IEEE 754 and purely finite versions, respectively.
+There are two versions, `FloatingBigRational` and `FixedBigRational`, providing pseudo-IEEE 754 and purely finite versions, respectively.

 This code is a "finger exercise", largely demonstrating Kotlin operator overloading and extension methods, and writing clean, clear, concise Kotlin.
-It also explores the impact of `NaN` (on the `BigRational` version , which is extensive), rather than raising an error on division by zero (as the `FiniteBigRational` version does).
+It also explores the impact of `NaN` (on the `FloatingBigRational` version , which is extensive), rather than raising an error on division by zero (as the `FixedBigRational` version does).

 A secondary goal is to model the Kotlin standard library, and Java's `BigDecimal` and `BigInteger` types, as well as `Number`.